waterloomatt/fortnine/README.md

 # start a container and install the PHP dependencies,
 docker run --rm --interactive --tty -v $(pwd):/app composer install

-# start Laravel Sail.
-If you get errors on this step see the ** note below,
-./vendor/bin/sail up -d

 # copy and rename the environment file,
 cp .env.example .env

+# start Laravel Sail,
+./vendor/bin/sail up -d

 # generate a new key for the application and run the migrations,
 ./vendor/bin/sail php artisan key:generate